Chart Color Schemes

 Tenambit features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 68.8% of all households, including 22.8% couples with children, 27.9% couples without children, and 17.0% single parent families.
-Non-family households comprise the remaining 31.2%, with lone person households at 29.9% and group households making up 1.7%.
+Non-family households account for the remaining 31.2%, with lone person households at 29.9% and group households making up 1.7%.
 The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.7.

 Frequently Asked Questions - Households